-Tender plants on the other-hand – will need you to help them over-winter.
+Tender plants, on the other hand, will need you to help them during the winter.
 A good example of this would be a tree fern.
-You may need to cover it with a fleece during winter months – or if possible, bring it indoors.
+You may need to cover it with a fleece during winter months—or if possible, bring it indoors.

 Strictly speaking, all annual plants are herbaceous.
 They have a short life-span and neither the time or the energy to develop anything but soft, non-woody stems.

 Plants whose stems die back after the first year, but which re-emerge the following growing season, flower and then die in their second year.